For Use with Red Hat JBoss Enterprise Application Platform 7.0

 1.6.
 Single Sign-On

 Single sign-on (SSO) allows principals authenticated to one resource to implicitly authorize access to other resources.
-If a set of distinct resources are secured by SSO, a user is only required to authenticate the first time they access any of the secured resources.
+If a set of distinct resources is secured by SSO, a user is only required to authenticate the first time they access any of the secured resources.
 Upon successful authentication, the roles associated with the user are stored and used for authorization of all other associated resources.
 This allows the user to access any additional authorized resources without re-authenticating.

 If the user logs out of a resource or a resource invalidates the session programmatically, all persisted authorization data is removed and the process starts over.
 In the case of a resource session timeout, the SSO session is not invalidated if there are other valid resource sessions associated with that user.
 SSO may be used for authentication and authorization on web applications and desktop applications.
 In some cases, an SSO implementation can integrate with both.